funkybooboo/university/notes/chapter4.md

 Amdahl’s Law shows that the serial portion of a program disproportionately affects overall speedup.
 As the number of cores (N) increases towards infinity, the theoretical maximum speedup approaches \(\frac{1}{S}\), indicating the limit imposed by the non-parallelizable part of the program.

 ### Multithreading Models (4.3)
+# Section 4.3 - Multithreading Models

+## User vs. Kernel Threads

+### User Threads:
+- Managed at the user level within user code, without direct OS support.
+- Can be managed by a virtual machine (VM) or a threading library.
+- User threads are lightweight because they don’t involve the kernel, making them fast to create and manage.

+### Kernel Threads:
+- Managed directly by the kernel; the OS has native support and control over them.
+- Operating systems provide built-in support for kernel threads, enabling efficient multitasking and multithreading at the system level.

+## Relationships Between User and Kernel Threads

+### Many-to-One Model:
+- Many user threads are mapped to one kernel thread.
+- User threads are managed by a thread library in user space.

+> **Vacuums 🫢**: Imagine a landlord who has one vacuum (representing the kernel thread).
+Each apartment (process) can use the vacuum, but the landlord doesn’t monitor who in the apartment uses it.
+The landlord decides when to plug the vacuum into power (the CPU) for use.

+- **Pro**:
+  - Efficient as only one kernel thread is created, reducing the overhead of managing multiple kernel threads.
+- **Cons**:
+  - If one user thread makes a blocking system call, all user threads in that process are blocked because they all rely on the single kernel thread.
+  - True parallelism is not possible since only one kernel thread exists.
+- **Use**:
+  - Not used in modern systems because it cannot take advantage of multiple cores.
+Its purpose was primarily to provide concurrency at the process level before multi-core systems became common.

+### One-to-One Model:
+- Each user thread is mapped to a separate kernel thread.
+- This model is directly managed by the operating system.

+> **Vacuums Pt2**: Imagine a landlord who has many vacuums (threads).
+Each apartment (process) gets a vacuum, and each person in the apartment has their own.
+The landlord decides when to plug in each vacuum.

+- **Pro**:
+  - Increases concurrency since one thread blocking on a system call does not affect others, allowing threads to run in parallel.
+- **Con**:
+  - Requires a kernel thread for each user thread, increasing overhead when an application creates a large number of threads.
+- **Use**:
+  - This model is commonly used by Linux, Windows, and macOS because it supports parallelism and takes advantage of multi-core systems.

+### Many-to-Many Model:
+- Many user threads are mapped to an equal or fewer number of kernel threads.
+- Allows flexibility where the operating system can control the number of kernel threads available to each process.

+> **Vacuums Pt3 😏**: The landlord has many vacuums, and each apartment (process) may receive one or share with others.
+The landlord decides when to turn on each vacuum, regardless of who in the apartment uses it when shared.

+- **Pro**:
+  - Flexibility since the OS can determine the number of kernel threads allocated per process, balancing system load.
+  - Users can create as many threads as needed without overwhelming the system since the number of kernel threads is capped.
+- **Con**:
+  - This model is complex to implement effectively.
+  - With the advent of multi-core systems, managing and optimizing thread allocation becomes less challenging, but it still requires careful design.
+- **Use**:
+  - Example: Windows Fibers (lightweight user-level threads).
+  - Solaris OS uses this model to provide efficient thread management.

 ### Threading Libraries (4.4)
 - **User Space Library**
     - No kernel support.